franciscoctavares/linsolve/README.md

 * Branch and Bound method for Integer Programming problems

 ## Currently working on
+* Reworking the simplifier to improve Branch and Bound efficiency

+## Planned Features
 * MILP(Mixed Integer Linear Programming) support, in which any variable can be a real number(continuous), an integer, or binary

-## Planned Features
 * More branching/exploration strategies
 * Better syntax support(easier model comprehension)
 * Support for more model file formats, similar to LPSolve